cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 The former varies wildly in length and form; the latter is concise and consistent.
 The former is what happens by default; the latter never happens by accident.

 While many repositories' logs look like the former, there are exceptions.
-The [Linux kernel](https://github.com/torvalds/linux/commits/master) and [git itself](https://github.com/git/git/commits/master) are great examples.
+The [Linux kernel](https://github.com/torvalds/linux/commits/master) and [Git itself](https://github.com/git/git/commits/master) are great examples.
 Look at [Spring Boot](https://github.com/spring-projects/spring-boot/commits/master), or any repository managed by [Tim Pope](https://github.com/tpope/vim-pathogen/commits/master).

-The contributors to these repositories know that a well-crafted git commit message is the best way to communicate _context_ about a change to fellow developers (and indeed to their future selves).
+The contributors to these repositories know that a well-crafted Git commit message is the best way to communicate _context_ about a change to fellow developers (and indeed to their future selves).
 A diff will tell you _what_ changed, but only the commit message can properly tell you _why_.
 Peter Hutterer [makes this point](http://who-t.blogspot.co.at/2009/12/on-commit-messages.html) well:

 > Re-establishing the context of a piece of code is wasteful.
 We can't avoid it completely, so our efforts should go to [reducing it](http://www.osnews.com/story/19266/WTFs_m) [as much] as possible.
 Commit messages can do exactly that and as a result, _a commit message shows whether a developer is a good collaborator_.

-If you haven't given much thought to what makes a great git commit message, it may be the case that you haven't spent much time using `git log` and related tools.
+If you haven't given much thought to what makes a great Git commit message, it may be the case that you haven't spent much time using `git log` and related tools.
 There is a vicious cycle here: because the commit history is unstructured and inconsistent, one doesn't spend much time using or taking care of it.
 And because it doesn't get used or taken care of, it remains unstructured and inconsistent.

 But a well-cared for log is a beautiful and useful thing. `git blame`, `revert`, `rebase`, `log`, `shortlog` and other subcommands come to life.
 Reviewing others' commits and pull requests becomes something worth doing, and suddenly can be done independently.
 Understanding why something happened months or years ago becomes not only possible but efficient.